Medication Procedure and Frequently Asked Question Guide

 Medications

 Many campers at Camp Sequoia take daily medications administered by our nurses.
-Camp Sequoia uses Sellersville Pharmacy in Sellersville, PA to package ALL of our camper’s medications using a system called Dispill.
+Camp Sequoia requires package ALL of our camper’s medications using the instructions above.
 This system provides an efficient way for our nurses to dispense camper’s medications at specific times.
+Medications packaged incorrectly or not packaged at the start of camp will incur a $150 packaging fee.
+Please connect with us on any questions about medication packing, and read through the FAQ questions below.

 Something to consider: If your child takes medication to help with attention and impulsivity and they tend to struggle at night when their medications wear off you may want to explore the option of an afternoon dosage with your prescribing physician.
 Unlike home where most children have “down time” during the evening, our schedule at camp keeps our campers active until 8:30 P.M. when our evening activity ends.

-Camp Sequoia does not accept medications on the opening day of camp.
+Please note: Camp Sequoia does not accept medications on the opening day of camp, except as noted for injectables and PRN rescue meds such as inhalers or Epi-Pens.

 Making Changes to Your Camper’s Medication Regimen